Kodeworks/kodeworks.no/README.md

-# Kodeworks.no
+# KodeWorks.no

 ## Getting started

-Kodeworks.no is created using [Create React App](https://github.com/facebook/create-react-app). and is currently written in **TypeScript**.
+KodeWorks.no is created using [Create React App](https://github.com/facebook/create-react-app). and is currently written in **TypeScript**.

 The project is currently in an early state and breaking changes will occur.